theScottyJam/moat-maker/README.md

 # Moat Maker

-**Alpha Warning:** This tool is still under development and its content is API will receive frequent breaking changes.
+**Beta Warning:** This tool is code-complete, with some minor work that still needs to be done around some rough edges.
+You can expect a fair amount of stability at this point, but no promises.

 Validate your runtime JavaScript data with easy to pick up, TypeScript-inspired syntax.
 It's as easy as: